garylirocks/quickrefs/azure-active-directory.markdown

 ![AAD application proxy kerberos auth](images/azure_ad-app-proxy-kerberos-auth.png)

 - The on-prem app is using Integrated Windows Authentication (IWA), which requires a Kerberos token
+- In this case, the Proxy connector will impersonate to get the Kerberos token and present it to the on-prem app
 - *The yellow is an AAD token, the red an Kerberos token*